We are compensated from some providers on The Senior List to keep our content free. Learn More

-In terms of devices, Medical Guardian offers an in-home traditional medical alert system, an in-home cellular option, two mobile devices with GPS capability, and a smartwatch, all of which can be paired with their fall detection technology.
+In terms of devices, Medical Guardian offers an in-home traditional medical alert system, an in-home cellular option, four mobile devices, including an all-in-one mobile unit, the Active Guardian, and their Freedom Guardian smartwatch.
+Both of these feature GPS technology and optional fall detection.
 What’s more, their systems are both intuitive and simple to use.
 I was able to get mine up and running in a matter of minutes.
 Medical Guardian promises a “life without limits,” a lofty goal that is certainly met.

 This range of service features helps put them at the top of my list, as there is a Medical Guardian system to suit any set of needs.
-If Medical Guardian seems right for you, then check out my full review to learn more.
+If Medical Guardian seems right for you, then check out my Medical Guardian reviews to learn more.

 Widely known for their home security systems, ADT also offers medical alert systems that can keep users safe both in and outside their homes.
-While you won’t find much in terms of groundbreaking new technology here, ADT’s systems deliver an exceptional performance with durable equipment and speedy emergency response times.
+While you won’t find much in terms of groundbreaking new technology here, ADT medical alerts deliver exceptional performance with durable equipment and speedy emergency response times.

 Currently, ADT offers a traditional in-home system, which can connect through either a landline or a cellular signal.
 They also have a mobile system that features a built-in GPS.
 Both of these systems can work with the addition of fall detection.

 ADT plans start at $29.99 per month, making them about average in terms of cost.
 Luckily, they have no additional activation fees, and since their equipment is leased (rather than purchased), you won’t have to worry about repairs or warranties.
-For more info on ADT’s medical alert systems, check out my full review of ADT.
+For more info on ADT’s medical alert systems, check out my ADT medical alert review.

 A relative newcomer in the world of medical alert systems, Aloe Care Health shakes up the PERS formula with its smart hub.
 Much like a traditional medical alert base station, the smart hub serves as your speaker and microphone, allowing you to communicate with emergency responders.
 Where it differs is in its voice command features, allowing you place calls and ask questions with solely the sound of your voice.